-What to Expect in Lan Ha Bay
+Overview of Lan Ha Bay

-- Kayaking is surely one of the best ways to explore Lan Ha Bay and the surrounding areas; you’ll have the chance to explore the waters and coastal areas at your own speed and access some of the harder to reach areas where the tours won’t be able to get to.
-Kayak rentals are easy to come by at the waterside.
+- Kayaking is surely one of the best ways to explore it; you’ll have a chance to explore the waters and coastal areas at your own speed and access places where tours won’t be able to get to.
+Kayak rentals are easy to arrange at the waterside.

 - Swimming at any one of the 139 gorgeous beaches is the perfect way to take advantage of the warm, tropical surroundings.